nmc-probe/utils/rest_api/README.md

 ### Method: POST

 Used to check to see if the API stack is up and running.
-This endpoint does not take any parameters
+This endpoint does not take any parameters.

 Example: